 When Baby Won’t Sleep in the Co-Sleeper

-No matter how many products we buy for our babies, there is no guarantee our babies will use them!
+No matter how many products we buy for our babies, there is no guarantee our babies will like them!
 I mean, how many gifts have you received from well-meaning friends or relatives that are sitting unopened/unused?
-Just like you, some babies just won’t like it and will refuse to sleep in a bassinet or co-sleeper even with the white noise.
+Just like you, some babies won’t like it and will refuse to sleep in a bassinet or co-sleeper, even with white noise.
 As close as you are to the baby in the co-sleeper, for some babies, it is the touch of your skin or closeness of your body they truly seek.
-For babies with reflux, they may need the bed inclined.
-It’s so hard to predict which product (if any) your baby will sleep best in!
+It’s hard to predict which product (if any) your baby will sleep best in!

 If your baby won’t sleep in the bassinet at all, then he or she clearly doesn’t like it.
 This was the case for my son when I tried putting him in a borrowed bassinet.
-It was a super basic bassinet and I’m not sure what it was about it that he hated.
+It was a super basic bassinet, and I’m not sure what it was about it that he hated.
 He would not sleep even one minute in it.
-I stopped using it, of course.
-But, if your baby will sleep some of the time in the co-sleeper, it could be different things you may be able to resolve.
+I stopped using it.
+But, YOUR baby will likely accept this sleeping arrangement a little at a time, unlike my son.
+Try just using the co-sleeper bassinet for the first stretch of sleep at night, instead of the whole night.
+Then gradulally increase the time spent sleeping bedside.

 Prepare for the Transition to Crib